salilab/saliweb/doc/modules/frontend.rst

    .. method:: get_navigation_links()

-      Return a reference to a list of navigation links, used by :meth:`~saliwebfrontend.header`.
+      Return a reference to a list of navigation links, used by :meth:`~saliwebfrontend.get_header`.
 This should be overridden for each service to add links to pages to submit jobs, show help, list jobs in the queue, etc.

    .. method:: get_project_menu()

-      Return an HTML fragment which will be displayed in a project menu, used by :meth:`~saliwebfrontend.header`.
+      Return an HTML fragment which will be displayed in a project menu, used by :meth:`~saliwebfrontend.get_header`.
 This can contain general information about the service, links, etc., and should be overridden for each service.